raspberrypilearning/butterfly-garden/en/step_3.md

 --- /task ---

 --- task ---
-Click the green flag to see **Butterfly 2** move in its new pattern.
+Click on the green flag to see the **Butterfly 2** sprite move in its new pattern.

 --- /task ---